munificent/craftinginterpreters/book/evaluating-expressions.md

 <aside name="number">

-We take care of this edge case with numbers to ensure that jlox and clox behave the same.
-Ensuring compatibility in all of the weird corners of the language like this is an annoying but vital part of the job.
+Yet again, we take care of this edge case with numbers to ensure that jlox and clox work the same.
+Handling weird corners of the language like this will drive you crazy but is a vital part of the job.

 Users rely on these details -- either deliberately or inadvertently -- and if the implementations aren't consistent, their program will break when they run it on different interpreters.

 </aside>